Fedmug/kbtu-ml-book/README.md

 The main features:

 - interactive quizzes (taken "as is" from [here](https://github.com/jmshea/jupyterquiz));
-- mix of narrative and executional content as it is usually done via markdown and code cells in Jupyter notebook;
+- mix of narrative and executable content as it is usually done via markdown and code cells in Jupyter notebook;
 - pictures and visualizations (sometimes interactive);
 - available online on any device.

-Hopefuly, during this course we'll write something similar about machine learning.
+Hopefully, during this course we'll write something similar about machine learning.

 ## Course assessment